-The Diocese requires the Iowa Test of Basic Skills (ITBS) standardized tests to be administered in the spring trimester for grades 2-8 as a diagnostic tool.
+The Diocese requires standardized tests to be administered in the spring trimester for grades 2-8 as a diagnostic tool.
 The classroom teacher is better able to address the needs of the individual student, and the class as a whole, when testing results are used for both diagnostic and achievement measurements.
 Students in grades 3-8 are also given the Mandated State Test.
 The Assessment of Catholic Religion Education (ACRE) is administered to fifth and eighth graders in February.